nishanthjois/Behavioural-Cloning-P3/README.md

     6. Keras model was trained and validated with a training and validation set using checkpoints and early stopping.
     7. Saved the weights (.h5) and model (.json)
     8. Tweaked drive.py file to take cropped image as input (same size as model's input).
-    9. Ran the car around track one and it succesfully ran without leaving the road.
+    9. Ran the car around track one and it succesfully ran without leaving the road (Simulator: Fastest, throttle = 0.2)

 ## Description (code/function wise details of model.py):